owlchester/kanka-docs/docs/entries/characters.md

 Characters come with a bunch of pre-defined fields.
 Only the name is mandatory, but we'll quickly go other the various fields.

-### Entry tab
+### Description tab

-The entry tab contains the description of the character.
+The description tab contains the description of the character.

 * **Name**: the name of your character.
-This will be used for search and mentioning entities.
+This will be used for search and mentioning entries.
 If a character with a similar name already exists, a warning will appear below the name field.
-While there are no naming rules in Kanka, it is recommended to give entities names of at least 3 characters to work with [mentions](/features/mentions), and to avoid names that start with `@` and `!`, which are used for [filters](/advanced/filters).
+While there are no naming rules in Kanka, it is recommended to give entries names of at least 3 characters to work with [mentions](/features/mentions), and to avoid names that start with `@` and `!`, which are used for [filters](/advanced/filters).

 * **Type**: this text field can contain anything you want to help you distinguish between various characters.
 A common example is writing a character's occupation.

 * **Title**: a character's title is displayed on the character's page.
 This text field can be an honorific title.

-Next up are [foreign fields](/entities/foreign-fields).
-Foreign fields are other entities in the campaign, and a way to interconnect the character with your world.
+Next up are [foreign fields](/entries/foreign-fields).
+Foreign fields are other entries in the campaign, and a way to interconnect the character with your world.

 * **Families**: the character's families.
 A character can be in multiple families, but it's up to you to provide the drama.
 * **Location**: where the character is currently located.
 If filled in, this will show up in the location's characters subpage.